Entertainment

 Entertainment is a form of activity that holds the attention and interest of an audience or gives pleasure and delight.
-It can be an idea or a task, but is more likely to be one of the activities or events that have developed over thousands of years specifically for the purpose of keeping an audience's attention.
+It can be an idea or a task, but it is more commonly one of the activities or events developed over thousands of years specifically to engage an audience.

-Although people's attention is held by different things because individuals have different preferences, most forms of entertainment are recognisable and familiar.
-Storytelling, music, drama, dance, and different kinds of performance exist in all cultures and were supported in royal courts and developed into sophisticated forms, over time becoming available to all citizens.
-The process has been accelerated in modern times by an entertainment industry that records and sells entertainment products.
-Entertainment evolves and can be adapted to suit any scale, ranging from an individual who chooses a private entertainment from a now enormous array of pre-recorded products; to a banquet adapted for two; to any size or type of party, with appropriate music and dance; to performances intended for thousands; and even for a global audience.
+Although people's attention is captured by different things due to individual preferences, most forms of entertainment are recognisable and familiar.
+Storytelling, music, drama, dance, and various kinds of performance exist in all cultures, were supported in royal courts, and developed into sophisticated forms over time, eventually becoming available to the general public.
+Modern times have accelerated this process through an entertainment industry that records and sells entertainment products.
+Entertainment can be adapted to suit any scale, ranging from an individual choosing private entertainment from an enormous array of pre-recorded products, to a banquet for two, to parties of any size with music and dance, to performances for thousands, and even global audiences.

-The experience of being entertained has come to be strongly associated with amusement, so that one common understanding of the idea is fun and laughter, although many entertainments have a serious purpose.
-This may be the case in the various forms of ceremony, celebration, religious festival, or satire for example.
-Hence, there is the possibility that what appears as entertainment may also be a means of achieving insight or intellectual growth.
+The experience of being entertained is strongly associated with amusement, so one common understanding is fun and laughter, although many entertainments serve serious purposes.
+This can occur in various forms of ceremony, celebration, religious festival, or satire.
+Therefore, what appears as entertainment may also be a means of achieving insight or intellectual growth.